-Watch tigers wrestle in a naturalized enclosure and elephants chill out in a their own splashing pond at the Oakland Zoo, home to more than 660 animals.
-Creatures are grouped in unique habitats, so you see giraffes and zebras roaming together in African savannah enclosure, or wander through a simulated tropical rainforest filled with acrobatic white-handed gibbons.
+Watch tigers wrestle in a naturalized enclosure and elephants chill out in their own splashing pond at the Oakland Zoo, home to more than 700 animals.
+Creatures are grouped in unique habitats, so you see giraffes and zebras roaming together in the African savannah enclosure, or wander through a simulated tropical rainforest filled with acrobatic white-handed gibbons.

-At the Wayne and Gladys Valley Children’s Zoo, there are fun ways to explore.
-A wooden rope bridge gives the kids a perfect perch for watching river otters swimming and playing below.
-Tiger Trek kiddie coaster amps up the excitement.
-For great views of tule elk and bison in their expansive enclosure, (as well as great Bay Area views), take a ride on the elevated Sky Ride.
+At the Wayne and Gladys Valley Children’s Zoo, there are more fun ways for kids to learn and explore.
+A wooden rope bridge provides the perfect perch for watching river otters swimming and playing below.
+Tiger Trek kiddie coaster amps up the excitement, and the Clorox Wildlife Theater hosts family overnights, as well as concerts and Animal Encounters, where an animal is presented for an up-close experience.

 The sheer amount of African wildlife at this park will amaze even seasoned safari-goers.
 Giraffes, rhinos, zebras, wildebeests, gazelles, bongos and other incredible animals roam rolling hills and woodlands in this expansive park, a 1½-hour drive north of San Francisco.
 Dozens of birds also call the park home, including cranes, flamingoes, ostriches, and storks.
 Guests board small vehicles to tour the park with informative guides, and you really don’t know what will be around the next corner.
 Visitors of all ages also enjoy closer encounters with some of the park’s animals.
 For an unforgettable experience (families welcome), consider an overnight stay in an ultra-tricked-up safari-style tent, with plush beds, private bathrooms, and a natural soundtrack outside that’s straight out of the Serengeti.